Heranova-Lifesciences/HeraNorm/README.md

 # HeraNorm
-HeraNorm is an R Shiny-based application designed to systematically identify and validate endogenous control genes (ECs) and differentially expressed genes (DEGs) from NGS datasets, ensuring their reliable translation into reference genes for qPCR/ddPCR experiments.
+HeraNorm is an R Shiny-based application designed to systematically identify the most stable endogenous control genes (ECs) within a specific disease/clinical context and differentially expressed genes (DEGs) from NGS datasets, ensuring their reliable translation into reference genes for qPCR/ddPCR experiments.

-You need to install the packages:
+The app has been developed and tested using the following core packages:

-DESeq2
+DESeq2 ≥1.42.1
-ggplot2
+ggplot2 ≥3.5.1
-dplyr
+dplyr ≥1.1.4
-shiny
+shiny ≥1.1.4
-pheatmap
+pheatmap ≥1.0.12
-plotly
+plotly ≥4.10.4
-RColorBrewer
+RColorBrewer ≥1.1.3
-grid

-You can see more details on dependency.txt
+For full dependencies, please refer to dependencies.txt